Kireeti03/Google-Meet-Clone/README.md

 - Video conferencing with real-time audio and video streams
 - Mute/unmute audio during the meeting
 - Stop/start video during the meeting
-- Participants list to view the attendees of the meeting
 - Chat functionality to send messages to other participants
 - Whiteboard feature for collaborative drawing